-- One episode of Danny Phantom has the main character trying to duplicate himself, only to horribly, horribly mutate himself: little heads on individual fingers, mouths for eyes, eyeballs sticking out and so forth.
+- One episode has Danny trying to duplicate himself, only to horribly, horribly mutate himself: little heads on individual fingers, mouths for eyes, eyeballs sticking out and so forth.
 On the other hand, it is Played for Laughs.

 - Garfield: His 9 Lives has the "Lab Cat" of segment 7 becoming a dog.
 In the original book it was scary but quick◊ but in animation, it's a Painful Transformation that even resorts to only his shadow in the final takes.

-- Men in Black: Alpha collects useful anatomy and additional limbs from alien species as he descends farther and farther into evil and madness.
+- Men in Black: The Series: Alpha collects useful anatomy and additional limbs from alien species as he descends farther and farther into evil and madness.
 By his last appearance, he's pretty grotesque, and an excellent example of Mix and Match mutation.

 - When Samurai Jack gets infected with a fleck of Aku, black spots start growing and spreading on his body, making his hands and feet clawed and gradually replacing his facial features with the Big Bad's while also making him do far more evil things.
 It takes him a long time to catch on, even after he starts arguing with himself, but he's plainly horrified when he sees it.
 At some point, Aku takes over his body so that only an eye and a small patch of skin around it is left, and Jack weeps.

 - Episode C: After finding out he's her father, Aku forcibly (and painfully) transforms Ashi into a demonic version of herself, while Jack can only look on in helpless horror.

 - The Spectacular Spider-Man: When Connors transforms into the Lizard, his head doesn't slowly narrow, but rather partially implodes to form his new lizard head.